Anil Kumble: 1996 World Cup

 The year 1996 proved to be extremely successful for Kumble as he claimed 61 ODI wickets at an average of 20.24.
 All in all, he was the leading wicket-taker in the calendar year with 90 wickets at an average of 24.14 in Tests and ODIs combined.
-He was selected in the Indian side for the 1996 World Cup.
+He was selected in the Indian team for the 1996 World Cup.
 He was a part of all the seven matches that India played, and was the leading wicket-taker in the tournament with 15 wickets at an average of 18.73.
 India played their first match against Kenya where he took three for 28 runs, which helped to restrict Kenya for just 199/6 in their 50 overs.
 India won the match comfortably by seven wickets.
 In the subsequent matches he picked up three for 35 runs (against West Indies) and two wickets for 39 runs (against Sri Lanka) in group phase.

 India played against Pakistan in the quarter-final phase, where Kumble picked up 3 for 48 in the match which India eventually won.
 In the semi-final they subsequently lost to Sri Lanka in which his performance was 1 for 51.